tbabej/taskpirate/README.md

 Why?
 ----

-* simpler hooks
+Simpler hooks:

     def hook_example(task):
         task['description'] += "changed by a hook"

 The above is fully working example, no more boilerplate needed.

-* much faster execution time
+Much faster execution time in case of multiple hooks (read the more details section).

 Install
 -------